 First.
-That the military commander of the department, and all officers and persons in the military and naval service, aid and assist the said provisional ments of the governor in carrying into effect this Proclamation, and they are enjoined to government to abstain from, in any way, hindering, impeding, or discouraging the loyal people aid the provifrom the organization of a state government as herein authorized.
+That the military commander of the department, and all officers and persons in the military and naval service, aid and assist the said provisional governor in carrying into effect this Proclamation, and they are enjoined to abstain from, in any way, hindering, impeding, or discouraging the loyal people from the organization of a state government as herein authorized.